github/codeql/ruby/ql/docs/flow_summaries.md

 ### Specifiers

 #### `?`
-An element at an unknown index.
+If used in an input path: an element at an unknown index.
+If used in an output
+path: an element at any known or unkown index.
+In other words, `?` in an output path means the same as `any`.

 #### `any`
 An element at any known or unknown index.